Sandra at Transpose Barbican with Chris Red (onscreen)

-Sandra is a writer, filmmaker, interdisciplinary artist and curator who has published and presented widely throughout the UK, North America and Europe.
+Sandra is a writer, filmmaker, interdisciplinary artist and curator who has published and presented widely throughout the UK and North America.

 Sandra was most recently Guest Editor at Disability Arts Online.
 They are also co-editor (with Khairani Barokka & Daniel Sluman) of Stairs and Whispers: D/deaf and Disabled Poets Write Back, an anthology of 54 UK poets.
 Sandra's poetic love affair with voice-activated software and disability poetics, Naturally Speaking, co-won Canada's 2013 bpNichol Award.
-She has published two other books of poetry and a chapbook of short fiction.
+They have published two other books of poetry and a chapbook of short fiction.
 Proper Tales Press published their second chapbook of stories, Anything Not Measurable Is Not Real, in September 2019.

-Sandra's readings and performances include Bi Arts Festival (Toronto), Glasgow Autonomous Space, Last Word (Roundhouse, London), Ledbury Poetry Festival, Edinburgh International Book Festival, Soho Theatre (Oxford Playhouse), Arts & Precarity, Aye Write!, Jawdance (Apples & Snakes), Ottawa International Writers Festival and VERSeFest.
-She has a reputation for innovative interdisciplinary collaborations, and currently writes and performs with They They Theys.
+Sandra's readings and performances include Bi Arts Festival (Toronto), Glasgow Autonomous Space, Last Word (Roundhouse, London), Ledbury Poetry Festival, Edinburgh International Book Festival, Soho Theatre (with Oxford Playhouse), Arts & Precarity Cabaret (Glasgow University), Aye Write!
+(Glasgow), Jawdance (Apples & Snakes, London), Ottawa International Writers Festival and VERSeFest (Ottawa).
+They have a reputation for innovative interdisciplinary collaborations, and co-founded collectives including They They Theys and Zorras.

-In 2016-17, Sandra was commissioned for Disability Arts Online's Viewfinder project, where she curated (with Lisa Mattocks and SICK!
-Festival) an exciting playlist of films by and about disabled and D/deaf artists, and co-created five new documentaries (with Lisa Mattocks).
-She was one of Anatomy Arts' Associate Artists for 2016, where she collaborated with 15 artists and developed a live short story reading and film project based on her story, 'Equivalence' (published by Comma, 2017).
+In 2016-17, Sandra was commissioned for Disability Arts Online's Viewfinder project, where they co-curated an exciting playlist of films by and about disabled and D/deaf artists, and co-created five new documentaries (with Lisa Mattocks and SICK!
+Festival).
+Sandra was Anatomy Arts' Associate Artist for 2016, collaborating

-Sandra's group shows include London's Tate Modern and Berlin's Schwules Museum.
-Sandra has exhibited solo work at Midlands Arts Centre (Birmingham), Glasgow Gallery of Modern Art, macrobert Stirling, San Francisco Transgender Film Festival, Malmo Queer Film Festival and Entzaubert Film Festival (Berlin).
-In 2013, she was awarded a Cultural Commission (National Lottery/LGBT History Month) to mentor D/deaf and disabled queer and trans filmmakers in Scotland.
+Sandra's group art shows include London's Tate Modern and Berlin's Schwules Museum.
+They have exhibited solo work at galleries and festivals including Midlands Arts Centre (Birmingham), Glasgow Gallery of Modern Art, MacRobert (Stirling), Malmo Queer Film Festival, San Francisco Transgender Film Festival and Entzaubert Queer DIY Film Festival (Berlin).
+In 2013, they were awarded an LGBT History Month Scotland Cultural Commission (National Lottery) to mentor D/deaf and disabled queer and trans filmmakers.

 Since 2009, Sandra has curated Scotland's intersectional arts project, Cachín Cachán Cachunga!
-She has been artist-in-residence at Canada's Banff Centre, Mexico's FONCA, and Scotland's GoMA.
-Along with Ajamu X, she was an inaugural artist-in-residence at Trongate 103.
+They have been artist-in-residence at Canada's Banff Centre, Mexico's FONCA, and Scotland's GoMA.
+Along with Ajamu X, they were an inaugural artist-in-residence at Trongate 103.

 photo by Kat Gollock